 While there is no technical need to simplify product and feature structures, from a best-practice perspective it should be considered.
 The impact would be a reworking of the license and feature management within each product.

-The existing product structures are overly complex and the number of features in each product could be reduced.
+The existing product structures are complex and the number of features in each product could be reduced (e.g. products for FlexMat are complicated because of the support of product and reference modules versions and release cadence).

 The existing LicGenId values should be changed to strings that relate to areas of functionality being monetized more clearly.

-Care should be taken where current products share LicGenIds; especially reference modules.
+Care should be taken where current products share LicGenIds; especially reference modules because sharing features introduces dependencies and potentially monetization issues.

 Transparency